5 Inference for simple linear regression

 How many values of β^1 make up the bootstrap sampling distribution shown in and summarized in ?

 1. As the final step, we use the bootstrap distribution to calculate the lower and upper bounds of the 95% confidence interval.
 These bounds are calculated as the points that mark off the middle 95% of the distribution.
-These are the points that the 2.5th and 97.5th percentiles as shown by the vertical lines in .
+These are the points that at the 2.5th and 97.5th percentiles, as shown by the vertical lines in .

 Table 5.6: 95% confidence interval for the slope

-Lower bound Upper bound
+Lower bound (2.5th percentile) Upper bound (97.5th percentile)

 0.001 0.007